You wrote a book, and now it’s time to find a book publisher…

 - Control.
 One of the major advantages of choosing to self-publish is the level of control and freedom you experience.
 You can do things entirely your way and on your own schedule.
 You won’t have to endure the battles with book publishers that many traditional authors grow to resent over the years.

 - Finance.
 Is self-publishing better for authors financially than working with a traditional book publisher?
 Overall, yes!
 While a traditional publisher might offer an advance, this has to be repaid through sales.
-Self-publishing requires a higher upfront investment, but after your book starts to sell, you’ll keep a lot more of its revenue than you would in a traditional publishing situation.
+Self-publishing requires a higher upfront investment, but after your book starts to sell, you’ll keep a lot more of its royalties than you would in a traditional publishing situation.

 - Pace.
 Working with a traditional publisher is a very slow and frustrating experience.
 With self-publishing, you can move as quickly as you want to.
 There is no waiting around for the slow bureaucracy of a traditional publisher to creak into gear.
 Write, release, and promote books at a pace that suits you.